manifoldfinance/rulebook/rulebook/src/network-clearing-participants.md

 all of the actions as permitted by these Rules, including Rules 502 and 601.

 # 307\.
-Omnibus and Carrying Broker Accounts.
+Omnibus and Carrying Broker Accounts

 (A).
 Each FCM Clearing Participant shall maintain a complete list of all omnibus and carrying broker accounts maintained on its books.
 Such list